The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 The remaining pillars provide the foundations required to give these principles durable institutional expression through defined competencies, legal safeguards, and stable governance mechanisms.
 Principles are carried into practice through structure rather than left to political interpretation.

-This framework also recognises a long-established constitutional reality: that two principal national identities share the island.
-Federal design is used not to entrench division, but to structure balance — distributing authority, preventing institutional dominance, and enabling coexistence within a single legal order.
+This framework also recognises that two principal national identities share the island.
+Federal design is used not to entrench division, but to structure balance by distributing authority, preventing institutional dominance, and enabling coexistence within a single legal order.

 Stability is therefore achieved through balance rather than uniformity.